-It makes it easy to keep your KnowBe4 user list up-to-date.
-If your users' information changes, new employees come on board or anyone leaves your organization, once the relevant changes are made in Active Directory, those changes will be carried over to your KnowBe4 console automatically at the time of the next sync.
+Using ADI makes it easy to keep your KnowBe4 user list up-to-date.
+If your users' information changes, new employees come on board, or anyone leaves your organization, once the relevant changes are made in Active Directory, those changes will automatically be carried over to your KnowBe4 console during the next sync.

-You can set up campaigns that will work with your integration to automate security awareness training for new employees.
-Imagine that when a new employee comes on board in your organization, as soon as you add them to your Active Directory and the ADI sync occurs, they will A) have an account created in your KnowBe4 console, B) begin to receive phishing emails, and C) be enrolled in a new employee training campaign.
+You can set up campaigns that work with your integration to automate security awareness training for new employees.
+Imagine that when a new employee comes on board in your organization, they will A) have an account created in your KnowBe4 console, B) begin to receive phishing emails, and C) be enrolled in a new employee training campaign.
 All in one single step of adding them to Active Directory.

 How ADI Operates